Sign Up to shop

 Proforma invoice vs quote: what's the difference?

 A quote is typically issued at the start of your negotiation, and gives a rough estimate of the total end cost.
 A proforma invoice is a more detailed breakdown of the costs involved in a project — more like a heads up before the final invoice comes through.
+No, you should send a regular invoice (including an invoice number), and payment should be made on this.

 Can payment be made on proforma invoice?